 Editing via the Octopus Deploy UI works the same whether you are saving to a git repository or to SQL Server.
 You can add steps, update processes, remove steps, just like before.
 When you enable version control on a project, you get additional functionality.

 The first difference is the addition of a branch-switcher.
-When editing the deployment process via the Octopus UI, the branch is selected in the branch-switcher at the top of the deployment process editor.
+When editing the deployment process via the Octopus UI, the branch is selected in the branch-switcher in the left-hand navigation.

 Each branch can have a different deployment process.
 For example, if you decide to move from running web applications on VMs to PaaS, you could create a branch to hold all your code changes and your deployment process changes.
 You can make the necessary updates to your deployment process to deploy to a PaaS target.
 The deployment process currently being used to deploy to Production can be left alone until you are ready to merge in both the code changes and the deployment process changes.

-Before enabling version control on the project, clicking on save updated a record in the SQL Server database.
+Before enabling version control on the project, clicking save updated a record in the SQL Server database.
 That record would be overwritten with each change.
 Once version control is enabled, that is no longer the case.
-You'll be generating commits each time you "save."
+You’ll be generating commits each time you “save.”
 As such, the save experience has been updated.
 The Save button has been replaced with Commit, and clicking on that will allow you to enter a commit message before saving.
 Next to the Commit button is a quick save, useful when you make a minor change.
+Below the Commit button, you can see the branch you are committing to.

 We have a Visual Studio Code Plug-in that will add syntax highlighting, OCL snippets, and an integrated tree view for navigating nodes in an HCL file.